Manny8888/VLM/Readme.md

 test of merely compiling the genera runtime (i.e.not even running it - just successful compile).

-Only one compile target: genera.
+Only 2 compile targets: genera (the current one) via the old makefile and genera_c, the C emulator via cmake.
 No iVerify or Minima.
 Only one platform: Linux.
 No FreeBSD, Darwin or MacOSF since I have no access to them.
 In due time, if Nim/Go/Julia work, FreeBSD and Darwin should be easier to port into.